istio/istio.io/content/en/blog/2020/new-deployment-model/index.md

     caption="Single cluster Istio mesh with Istiod in an external control plane cluster"
     >}}

-Mesh admins can expand the service mesh to multiple clusters, which are managed by the same Istiod running in the `external control plane cluster`.
-The `config cluster` also serves as the Istio configuration cluster, in addition to running services.
-The `external control plane cluster` reads Istio configurations from the `config cluster` and Istiod pushes configuration to the data plane running in both the `config cluster` and `remote cluster` per the diagram below.
+Mesh admins can expand the service mesh to multiple clusters, which are managed by the same Istiod running in the external cluster.
+None of the mesh clusters are {{< gloss "primary cluster" >}}primary clusters{{< /gloss >}}, in this case.
+They are all {{< gloss "remote cluster" >}}remote clusters{{< /gloss >}}.
+However, one of them also serves as the Istio configuration cluster, in addition to running services.
+The external control plane reads Istio configurations from the `config cluster` and Istiod pushes configuration to the data plane running in both the config cluster and other remote clusters as shown in the diagram below.

 {{< image width="100%"
     link="multiple-clusters-external-Istiod.svg"